vel2006/ErroxCollection/README.md

 ## Errox_Collector:

-Errox_Collector is one of my newest works, I have used it in some real applications when I was in my cybersecurity class, it is a python file that searches for metadata and other information in scripts
+Errox_Collector is a python file that searches for metadata and other information in scripts, images, .pyc files and more to come!

+## ErroxWeb:

+ErroxWeb is a webscraper, it works by checking the response code of a page, if its 200 it gets added.